miekg/dns/README.markdown

 # Alternative (more granular) approach to a DNS library.

 Completely usable DNS library.
-Most widely used Resource Records are supported including the DNSSEC types.
+Most widely used Resource Records are supported including DNSSEC types.

 Feaures:

-* EDNS0 is (see edns.go)
+* EDNS0 (see edns.go)
 * UDP/TCP queries, IPv4 and IPv6
 * TSIG
 * AXFR (and IXFR probably)
-* Client and server side programming (mimicing the http package)
+* Client and server side programming (mimicking the http package)
 * Asynchronous queries (client/server)
+* RFC 1035 zone file parsing (work in progress)

 Sample programs can be found in the `_examples` directory.
 They can be build with: `make examples` (after the dns package has been installed)

-The major omission at the moment is parsing Resource Records from strings. (i.e. supporting the RFC 1035 zone file format).

 Everything else should be present and working.
 If not, drop me an email.